 BSN to DNP Nurse-Midwife Major (onsite)

-The University of Pittsburgh School of Nursing’s DNP program was ranked ninth nationwide as part of U.S. News & World Report’s 2020 Best Nursing Grad Schools.
+The University of Pittsburgh School of Nursing’s DNP program was ranked tenth nationwide as part of 2023-2024 Best Nursing Schools: Doctor of Nursing Practice.

 The School of Nursing is pleased to offer the Nurse-Midwife major within our nationally recognized DNP program.
 Nurse-midwives, part of the centuries-long tradition of midwifery, provide services to foster a supportive environment for women and families before, during, and after pregnancy, including well-woman care.

 This major will prepare graduates to sit for the national certification examination in Nurse-Midwifery and to apply for state licensure as a Certified Nurse-Midwife (CNM) from appropriate state boards.
 It achieved FULL accreditation status from the Accreditation Commission for Midwifery Education (ACME) in February 2022.

 Graduates of the Nurse-Midwife DNP are prepared to:

 - Assume independent responsibility for promoting, maintaining and restoring health while diagnosing and managing health problems in women and childbearing families

 - Participate in multi-disciplinary research and provide leadership in mobilizing health services

 The curriculum explores the art and science of the nurse-midwifery profession including classes on the role of nurse-midwives in population-based health, family-centered care for healthy pregnancy and childbirth, management of women’s complex health issues; well newborn care, and high-risk labor and births.
 Clinical rotations take place in the region’s outstanding hospitals, birthing centers, and health practices including Magee-Womens Hospital of UPMC, the Midwife Center for Birth & Women’s Health, and the Allegheny County Health Department.